 Testcontainers

-This documentation is for the latest release of the Testcontainers module and is compatible with Kotest 5.0+.
-For earlier versions see docs here
+This documentation is for the latest release of the Testcontainers module and is compatible with Kotest 6.0+.

-The Testcontainers project provides lightweight, ephemeral instances of common databases, elasticsearch, kafka, Selenium web browsers, or anything else that can run in a Docker container - ideal for use inside tests.
+The Testcontainers project provides lightweight, ephemeral instances of common databases, Elasticsearch, Kafka, Redis, or anything else that can run in a Docker container - ideal for use inside tests.

-Kotest provides integration with Testcontainers through an additional module which provides several extensions - specialized extensions for databases and kafka and general containers support for any supported docker image.
+Kotest provides integration with Testcontainers through an additional module which provides support for:

 Dependencies